Hells Angels Motorcycle Club by Photographer Andrew Shaylor

 AS: They are both of those things.
 They support each other and their immediate families.
-When a member dies, the family are looked after.
+When a member dies, the family are looked after and prived for.
 Quite a few members are ex-military and my view is that they like a sense of belonging to a band of brothers and need that kind of hierarchy in their life.

 TM: Can you tell us about the photo of ‘Taff’ lighting a cigar at the Ashfield clubhouse…

 I think that was taken first thing in the morning in the Ashfield clubhouse.
 The previous evening had been a portrait session with some of the Ashfield members.
 I had built a ‘studio’ in their garage (surrounded by Harley Davidsons) and had then spent the night at the clubhouse or with a member at his house… I can’t remember which.
 But I do remember Taff making me a brew and then firing up his first cigar of the day.
 I had my trusty old Leica M6 on me and just clicked away.